dariotoman/website/_pages/teaching/eco368/eco_368_papers_review_I/papers_review_1.md

 -Suggests that resource wealth:
     - Increases the value of the state as a target
     - Increases value of sovereignty in resource rich regions [1]
+    -

-[1] Asside: see Sanchez de la Sierra's work in the DRC if you're interested in this
+[1] Aside: see Sanchez de la Sierra's work in the DRC if you're interested in this
 ### Questions?

 (Reminder - I have OH after tutorial)